Urban Indy » Archive for May 2011

 INDOT Rail Planning – Open House 6/2/11

 As part of what appears to be an outreach effort on the part of INDOT, they are planning 3 statewide open houses to gather public input and comment on the development of a statewide rail plan.
-The outreach at it’s core is serving as their commitment to soliciting feedback from the public on what we think freight and passenger rail should look like in years to come across our state.
-In 2009, the current rail … Read entire article »
+The outreach at it’s core is serving as their commitment to soliciting feedback from the public on what we …

 A Public-Private Partnership for Transit

 Indy’s soon-to-be-complete Cultural Trail has been heralded since its inception as a triumph in public-private partnership.
 Combining federal grants and private donations, the Cultural Trail has significantly added to the walkability of downtown without much reliance on local tax dollars.
-With the recent influx of development in Fountain Square in anticipation of the trail’s completion, it’s hard not to see the project as a success.
-My question for the day is this.
-Could Indy create a better transit system using a similar public-private partnership?
-At its core, a transit system runs up against the same basic issues that the Cultural Trail faced – primarily the repurposing of land and streets for the project.
-A streetcar or elevated rail system could use the Cultural Trail as its model for taking away lanes from … Read entire article »
+With the recent influx of development in Fountain Square in anticipation of the trail’s completion, …

 A Car Free Race Day

 I’ve now lived in Indianapolis for 12 years.
 In that time, I’ve never actually attended an Indianapolis 500.
 The thought of sitting in traffic and walking miles past other parked cars to attend a sun-baked car race for 3+ hours is unappealing to me.
-I will be out of town this year, so I’ll miss it again.
-The good news for those who are wishing to attend the race but are fearing the traffic jam: the bicycle is your friend.
-West 10th Street is closed to all non-emergency vehicles.
-However, it remains open to bicyclists.
-Cyclists are welcome to use this street, and then park their bikes at the pedal and park facility on Polco Street a bit south of the track.
-Traffic and parking are officially checked off your list … Read entire article »
+I will be out of town this year, so I’ll miss …

 Stolen Artwork Alert in DT Indy

 I received this email from my wife who had it forwarded to her yesterday.
 I felt that it was my responsibility to spread the word about a piece of our public spaces being disturbed.
 See details below on a piece of public artwork that was stolen.
-If anyone has any information, see contact information below. —— I am the Detective/Sergeant for Downtown District IMPD.
-On May 13th, 2011 Sexton Companies reported that an art piece commissioned by … Read entire article »
+If anyone has any information, see contact information below. …

 4$ gasoline & transit ridership in Indy

 When people’s daily budgets get compromised by our wonderfully fickle gasoline prices, it creates an opportunity for people to make a choice; that choice being whether to drive the car or ride the bus to work.
 For some in Indianapolis, this is a viable option.
-Living close enough to a bus route in these days can be the proverbial diamond in the rough.
-Compared to filling up and paying a parking fee, a bus fare seems like … Read entire article »
+Living close enough to a bus route in these days can …

 Learning to Ride a Bike: Basics like Balance & Braking

 From what I can tell there are two major processes to learning how to ride a bike as an adult – figuring out the mechanics and then figuring out how those mechanics work in the real world.
 The simplest and, in many ways, most challenging part of learning involves some basics mechanical processes.
-Those include making the bike move forward, not falling off the bike (balance), steering and braking.
-None of those are easy tasks, … Read entire article »
+Those include …

 Reconstructing the Irvington Cloverleaf

 Indianapolis, like many other cities, is looking for ways to gain revenues and cut costs.
 There is a great opportunity to do both at the same time to the east of Irvington.
 I believe that it’s safe to say that this city-owned cloverleaf at the crossroads of Washington and Shadeland is no longer necessary.
-Irvington has been looking to beautify the interchange.
-However, I believe it would be more useful … Read entire article »
+Irvington …

 Potential Pedestrian Bridge east of Downtown

 An abandoned railroad bridge over the downtown interstate sits unused, but lurking with possible potential.
 The bridge can be seen from aerial view here: Let’s look closer.
-Last week I met up with Curt and he took some photos of the bridge and its surroundings: Such a project could potentially display the existing infrastructure such as the railroad ties and lines, similar to the High Line in NYC.
-This bridge lies just to the north of the … Read entire article »
+Last week I met up with Curt and he took some photos of the bridge and its surroundings: Such a project could potentially display the existing infrastructure …